-In the light of the ongoing professional responsibilities of members, the Board agrees to provide the following sub-plans.
-To be eligible for the maternity and/or parental leave sub-plans, a faculty member/professional librarian must meet eligibility requirements for Employment Insurance (E.I), and be planning to return to work no later than fifty-two (52) weeks from the commencement of maternity/parental unpaid leaves.
-A member must have been employed at Trent University for one (1) year in order to file for leaves under the following sub-plans.
+In the light of the ongoing professional responsibilities of members, the Board agrees to provide the following Maternity and Parental Benefit sub-plans in order to supplement Employment Insurance (EI) maternity, standard parental, and extended parental benefits during periods of pregnancy and parental leave.
+To be eligible for the maternity and/or parental benefit sub-plans, a faculty member/professional librarian must meet eligibility requirements for EI and be planning to return to work no later than seventy- eight (78) weeks from the commencement of an unpaid pregnancy leave or sixty-three (63) weeks from an unpaid parental leave not preceded by pregnancy leave.
+A member must have been employed at Trent University for one (1) year in order to file for benefits under the following sub-plans.
 A member is required to apply in writing at least four (4) weeks prior to the start of the leave, and to provide a certificate from a legally-qualified medical practitioner stating the due date.
 If the member wishes to change the date of return to work, written notice must be given at least four (4) weeks before the expected return to work date.
-Notwithstanding the above, members employed for at least thirteen (13) weeks may be eligible for unpaid leave as further described at V.7.2 and V.7.3.1 (iv).
+Notwithstanding the above, members employed for at least thirteen (13) weeks may be eligible for unpaid leave as further described at V.6.2 and V.6.3.2.

-V.7.1 Maternity Leave Sub-Plan
+V.6.1 Maternity Benefit Sub-Plan

-- (i) First two (2) weeks 95% of member's normal salary/wages will be paid by the University upon receipt of Employment Insurance acceptance, if the waiting period is not yet served; - (ii) Next fifteen (15) weeks the University will supplement Employment Insurance benefits to 95% of normal salary/wages.
+- First week 95% of member's normal salary/wages will be paid by the University upon receipt of EI acceptance, if the waiting period is not yet served; - (ii) Next sixteen (16) weeks the University will supplement EI benefits to 95% of normal salary/wages.
+If the waiting period is waived, the university will supplement EI benefits to 95% of normal salary/wages for an additional one (1) week, for a maximum of seventeen (17) weeks.

-In cases of a pregnancy and maternity leave, the teaching component of the member's duties will be replaced, in accordance with current practice, by either full-time or part-time faculty.
+In cases of a pregnancy leave, the teaching component of the member's duties will be replaced, in accordance with current practice, by either full-time or part-time faculty.
 For Professional Librarian members, the assigned duties component will be similarly replaced.

-V.7.2 Pregnancy Leave
+V.6.2 Unpaid Pregnancy Leave

-Members who are ineligible for the maternity leave and sub-plan referenced in V.7.1, are still entitled to a flexible seventeen (17) week unpaid leave of absence for pregnancy, provided the member has a minimum of thirteen (13) weeks of employment prior to the expected date of delivery as indicated by their medical certificate.
+Members who are ineligible for the Maternity Benefit and sub-plan referenced in V.6.1, are still entitled to a flexible seventeen (17) week unpaid leave of absence for pregnancy, provided the member has a minimum of thirteen (13) weeks of employment prior to the expected date of delivery as indicated by their medical certificate.

-V.7.3 Parental/Adoption Leave and Sub Plan
+V.6.3 Parental Benefits Sub Plans

-V.7.3.1 Parental leave is available to both parents.
-The definition of parent shall include a person with whom a child is placed for adoption or a person who is in a relationship of some permanence with the parent of a child and who intends to treat the child as their own.
+V.6.3.1 Parental leave is available to a birth parent, to a person with whom a child is placed for adoption, or to a person who is in a relationship of some permanence with the parent of a child and who intends to treat the child as their own.